Jelcoo/PS-Collector/README.md

 PS-Collector is a web application for keeping track of your postage stamp collection.

+## Visiting the application

+The application is hosted at [ps-collector.jelco.xyz](https://ps-collector.jelco.xyz/)

 ## Starting the application

 Please copy php/config.php.example to php/config.php and edit it to your needs.